IsabelJavaS/Swapp-it-Project/PRODUCT_PURCHASE_PAGE_CREATION.md

 ### 2. Product Purchase Page Creation
 **Request**: Create a product purchase page where users can:
-- Redeem products with available Swappit Coins
+- Redeem products with available Swapp-it Coins
 - Choose between delivery or self-pickup at educational centers
-- Be redirected to buy more Swappit Coins if balance is insufficient
+- Be redirected to buy more Swapp-it Coins if balance is insufficient

 **Solution Implemented**: